striglia/striglia.github.com/content/2019-03-26-if-it-isnt-scheduled-it-wont-happen.markdown

 * Check in another couple weeks and see if this is enough time or I need to adjust the duration.
 Maybe try one longer block and more, shorter blocks to see which works best.
 * Build a feedback loop of making sure every month or so that whatever setup I have is working (am I actually writing and publishing regularly?)

 The goal is to also make a point of more regularly writing *here* in a public and visible way.
-I've often felt frustrated at the lack of technical leadershpi writing on the web -- time to make sure mine is generally available at least.
+I've often felt frustrated at the lack of technical leadership writing on the web -- time to make sure mine is generally available at least.